-Where was The Stolen Girl on Disney+ filmed?
+Where was The Stolen Girl filmed?
+All the locations

 The series features some stunning locations – but where was it shot?

-If you're watching the series and are caught up in the beautiful houses in the UK scenes, or the incredible vistas in the sequences set in France, then you may be wondering just where these were shot.
+If you're watching the series and are caught up in the beautiful houses in the scenes set in the UK, or the incredible vistas in the sequences set in France, then you may be wondering just where these were shot.

 Read on for everything you need to know about the locations used for filming on The Stolen Girl.